OpenRefine/openrefine.org/docs/technical-reference/migrating-older-extensions.md

    }
 }
 ```
-This variant has the benefit of doing a single pass on the grid, which is much more efficient.
+This variant has the benefit of doing a single pass on the grid, opening any required file only once, which is much more efficient.
 The try-with-resources block ensures that any files opened to support the iterator are closed when we leave the loop (be it because the end of the grid was reached,
 or because the iteration was interrupted by a `break`, `return` or `throw` statement).